Skip to main content

 Syncing

 A single sync might have some tables configured for Full Refresh replication and others for Incremental.
 If CDC is configured at the source level, all tables with Incremental selected will use CDC.
 All Full Refresh tables will replicate using the same process as non-CDC sources.
-However, these tables will still include CDC metadata columns by default.

 The Airbyte Protocol outputs records from sources.
 Records from UPDATE statements appear the same way as records from INSERT statements.
 We support different options for how to sync this data into destinations using primary keys, so you can choose to append this data, delete in place, etc.